g3tsyst3m/g3tsyst3m.github.io/_posts/2026-06-26-How to Create a Makeshift C2 with Claude Code as the Operator.md

     return await _queue_and_wait(agent_id, "shell", {"command": command}, timeout=timeout)
 ```

-The core mechanism is `_queue_and_wait()` -- it writes a task to SQLite, then polls the results table every 500ms until the agent completes it or it times out:
+The core mechanism is `_queue_and_wait()`.
+It writes a task to SQLite, then polls the results table every 500ms until the agent completes it or it times out:

 ```python
 async def _queue_and_wait(agent_id, task_type, payload, timeout=30):